GameBrief · General

 Where do you find research papers in Romestead?
 Research papers drop from chests inside dungeons in the volcanic biome.
 Players have confirmed pulling them from lava area chests, so that is the reliable farming spot.
 They are not crafted from raw materials at the start, which is why the location matters so much for early progression.

 How do you build the University in Romestead?
-The University costs 20 Research Papers, 8 Lumber, and 6 Stone.
-Before you can place it you need your Altar at level 3 and the Mercury mission completed.
-So your first batch of papers from volcano dungeons goes toward the quest and the build, not into research yet.
+The University itself costs 4 Lumber, 6 Stone, and 8 Brick at a Workbench, not research papers.
+Before you can place it you need your Altar at level 3 and Mercury's Significant Pursuit quest completed.
+So your first paper from a volcano dungeon goes toward that quest, not into the build directly.

 How do you unlock Mercury in Romestead?
-Defeat the Cyclops, then accept Mercury's quest at the Altar.
+Defeat the Cyclops, then accept Mercury's Significant Pursuit quest at the Altar.
 The offering is 1 Traveler's Coin and 1 Research Paper.
-Completing it is part of the chain that unlocks the University, so keep at least one research paper in reserve for this step rather than spending them all.
+Completing it is what unlocks the University, so keep at least one research paper in reserve for this step rather than spending them all.

 Why does the Significant Pursuit quest need a research paper?
-Significant Pursuit is one of several quests that asks for a research paper as a turn-in.
+Significant Pursuit is Mercury's quest, and it turns in 1 Research Paper alongside a Traveler's Coin.
 Players often get stuck because they have not explored a volcanic dungeon yet.
 The fix is the same as always: head to the lava biome, clear a dungeon, and loot the chests for papers.

 Can you farm research papers without the University?
 Yes, and early on you have to.
-The University is what produces papers over time, but you cannot build it until you already have 20 from dungeons.
-Volcano dungeon chests are the only dependable source until that building is up and running.
+The University's Philosopher is what produces papers passively once staffed, but you need Significant Pursuit done first to unlock the building itself.
+Volcano dungeon chests are the only dependable paper source until then.

 Was this guide helpful?